project-spacelord/acsac22-ae/doc-src/introduction.md

 4. Web server
     * A web server that stores encrypted user files.

+Artifacts can be downloaded at this [OneDrive link](https://1drv.ms/u/s!Apa8Zxdex5yci51ALONC_FURN_GnNw?e=No9NnK).

+TODO: make this link read-only

-TODO: Mention paper's chapters where possible
+TODO: mention paper chapters for each component